bunsanweb/bunsanweb/features-from-anatta-engine.md

 Contributing decentralized side with applying these technologies, it also becomes closer to the world towards the "Bunsan Web".

-Now, browesers are much enhanced with standardized technologies.
+Now, browsers are much enhanced with standardized technologies.
 However, these standard technologies were used both centralize or decentralize directions.
 But the standard browser technologies are also enough to implement the features of `anatta-engine`.

-We would implement each feature on the stahdard browser technologies directory.
+We would implement each feature on the standard browser technologies directory.
-They could independetly be available on various browser scripts, not only for the "Bunsan Web".
+They could independently be available on various browser scripts, not only for the "Bunsan Web".
-Using these technoligies  approaches to the "Bunsan Web".
+Using these technologies  approaches to the "Bunsan Web".

 ## How to use standard technologies

 It is important how to use standard technologies.
 If hiding them completely on backyard, it is just one of messy products.
-The stahdard stuructures should be in front as much, and implementation structures should also be hide as mush.
+The standard structures should be in front as much, and implementation structures should also be hide as mush.

 In current standards, there are general useful structures such as